openbmc/phosphor-power/phosphor-regulators/docs/config_file/README.md

 * Array of [rules](rule.md)
   * Rules defining how to modify configuration of regulators
   * Rules defining how to read sensors
+  * Rules defining how to detect redundant phase faults (if necessary)
 * Array of [chassis](chassis.md) in the system
   * Array of regulator [devices](device.md) in the chassis
     * Array of voltage [rails](rail.md) produced by the regulator